turingschool/curriculum/source/projects/merchant.markdown

 described above.

 ### Checkout UI

+Log in, go to the products page, and add something to your cart.

 When a user is on the order page they should be able to select an existing address from a drop-down list of their associated addresses or